 Bernard Edwards' supple, big-bottom basslines powered platinum hits by Chic, the '70s dance/pop band that he co-founded with guitarist/songwriter/producer Nile Rodgers.
 The group scored three gold singles and one platinum single including two number one pop/R&B singles, "Le Freak" and "Good Times"; two platinum albums, C'est Chic and Risque; and one gold album, Chic.
 A Chic live recording, Live at the Budokan, was released February 23, 1999, through Rodgers' Sumthing Distribution.
 The bassist co-wrote and produced all of Chic's records as well as those the duo produced for Diana Ross, Sister Sledge, and others.
 Edwards later produced and played in '80s supergroup Power Station ("Some Like It Hot"); produced ABC's "When Smokey Sings," Ross' "Telephone," and Rod Stewart; and played bass on the Rodgers-produced Madonna LP Like a Virgin and Jody Watley's "Don't You Want Me."

 Diana Ross worked with the duo and was rewarded with a platinum album, Diana (number two pop for two weeks, summer 1980) and dual charting singles: "Upside Down," which went gold and had a four-week run in the number one spot on both the R&B and pop charts in summer 1980, and "I'm Coming Out" (number six R&B/number five pop).
-Both singles had "Friend to Friend" has its B-side (some copies of "...Out" had "Give Up" as the B-side).
-The duo produced Debbie Harry's gold LP Koo Koo, which included "Backfired" and "The Jam Was Moving").
-Though not all of their collaborations were successful.
-They recorded some tracks with Johnny Mathis that were discarded by mutual consent between the producers and the singer.
+Both singles had "Friend to Friend" as their B-sides (some copies of "...Out" had "Give Up" as the B-side).
+The duo produced Debbie Harry's gold LP Koo Koo, which included "Backfired" and "The Jam Was Moving."
+Not all of their collaborations were successful; they recorded some tracks with Johnny Mathis that were discarded by mutual consent between the producers and the singer.
 In the midst of all this activity, Rodgers and Edwards somehow found time to produce former Chic background singer Norma Jean (self-titled debut LP for Bearsville Records released summer 1978).
 Their Real People LP yielded the single "Rebels Are We," which went to number eight R&B in July 1980.
 Ironically, the group's last high-charting single wasn't on a Chic album, but was the title track of the Soup for One movie soundtrack (number 14 R&B).
-Of course with so much success, the Chic sound influenced various recording acts, most notably Change, whose music was notches above most of the acts that copped the sound that Rodgers and Edwards had created.
+Of course, with so much success, the Chic sound influenced various recording acts, most notably Change, whose music was notches above most of the acts that copped the sound that Rodgers and Edwards had created.

 By the mid-'80s, the duo was no longer producing together exclusively.
 Tiring of their rigorous production and touring schedule, Chic disbanded with Take It Off (1981, "Stage Fright") and the 1982 LPs Tongue in Chic ("Hangin'") and Believer being their last albums for Atlantic.
-Both men embarked on illustrious production careers: Rodgers had hits with David Bowie (the gold, number one single "Let's Dance," "China Girl"), Madonna (the nine-million selling LP Like a Virgin, with the number one title track single and the Top Five hits "Material Girl," "Angel," and "Dress You Up"), the System ("Comin' to America") Edwards recorded with ABC, Rod Stewart, Power Station, Starpoint, Missing Persons, and Nona Hendryx, among others.
-Rodgers and Edwards reunited for a 1992 Chic LP, Chic-ism ("Give Me The Lovin'," "Chic Mystique") for Warner Bros.
+Both men embarked on illustrious production careers: Rodgers had hits with David Bowie (the number one gold single "Let's Dance," "China Girl"), Madonna (the nine-million selling LP Like a Virgin, with the number one title track single and the Top Five hits "Material Girl," "Angel," and "Dress You Up"), and the System ("Comin' to America") while Edwards recorded with ABC, Rod Stewart, Power Station, Starpoint, Missing Persons, and Nona Hendryx, among others.
+Rodgers and Edwards reunited for a 1992 Chic LP, Chic-ism ("Give Me the Lovin'," "Chic Mystique") for Warner Bros.
 Records.
-At the age of 43, Bernard Edwards died of pneumonia while touring with the group Power Station in Tokyo, Japan, on April 18, 1996. ~ Ed Hogan, Rovi
+At the age of 43, Bernard Edwards died of pneumonia while touring with Chic in Tokyo, Japan, on April 18, 1996. ~ Ed Hogan, Rovi